An earlier version of this article appears in issue of educational Horizons Winter 2007.

 Applying the Federal False Claims Act to Schooling Organizations

 ©2006 Edward G. Rozycki, Ed.
 D.

-When the thinking of a people becomes corrupt, the pure silver becomes impure in their hands. --- Muhammed Iqbal (1873 - 1938)
+When the thinking of a people becomes corrupt, pure silver becomes impure in their hands. --- Muhammed Iqbal (1873 - 1938)

 In the days before establishment of Civil Service laws, public school teachers, like other public employees obtained their appointments by paying local politicians.
 During campaign season, to secure their jobs, they were subject to "macing," the practice of pressuring employees for monetary contributions to political causes.

 To reciprocate, politicians let school boards run their districts as they well pleased.
 Particularly taken advantage of were young females hired as teachers.
 With few alternatives to socially acceptable employment outside the home, they had to endure appalling working and living conditions and accept pay at about one-third that of a similarly employed male.
 However, then, as now, blind optimism could salve the consciences of spokespersons who disregarded the exploitation of others in the service of educational "vision."

 For example, Catherine Beecher in an 1845 recruitment pamphlet stresses the need and preference for females to serve as badly needed school teachers: